pulp/pulp/docs/sphinx/rest-api/repo/sync.rst

 Scheduling a Sync
 -----------------
-A repository can be synced on automatically using an :term:`iso8601 interval`.
+A repository can be synced automatically using an :term:`iso8601 interval`.
 To create a scheduled sync, the interval, sync override config, and other schedule options must be set on the repository's :term:`importer`.